Does sweet potato help with low libido during perimenopause?

 Blood glucose stability and energy for desire

 Fatigue is one of the most commonly cited contributors to low libido during perimenopause.
 Blood glucose crashes trigger cortisol and adrenaline release that leaves the body in a low-energy, high-stress state.
-When the body is running on stress hormones, reproductive interest is biologically deprioritised.
+When the body is running on stress hormones, reproductive interest is biologically deprioritized.
 Sweet potato's complex carbohydrates help maintain the steadier glucose levels that support baseline energy and reduce the cortisol burden that suppresses libido.
+Consistent energy across the day is a practical foundation for desire, which cannot easily coexist with chronic exhaustion.

 Anti-inflammatory effects and stress reduction